 Seal coat: Used to waterproof the surface, seal small cracks, reduce oxidation of the pavement surface, and improve friction.

 Double chip seal: An application of two single seal coats.
 The second coat is placed immediately after the first.
 This treatment waterproofs the surface, seals small cracks, reduces oxidation of the pavement surface, and improves friction.

 Slurry seal: A mixture of fine aggregate, asphalt emulsion, water, and mineral filler, used when the primary problem is excessive oxidation and hardening of the existing surface.
-Slurry seals are used to retard surface raveling, seal minor cracks, and improve surface friction
+Slurry seals are used to slow surface raveling, seal minor cracks, and improve surface friction.

 Microsurfacing: Commonly referred to as a polymer-modified slurry seal; however, the major difference is that the curing process for microsurfacing is a chemically controlled process, versus the thermal process used by slurry seals and chip seals.
 Also may be used to fill ruts.